 We believe that our Pulse IPT batteries are a great replacement for lead acid batteries in almost every scenario- Lighter, stronger, longer lasting, with built in protection from damage are all reasons to choose lithium.
 There are a few things that need to work in order to use a lithium battery in your motorcycle.

 So- Is your bike a good candidate for a lithium battery?
 What makes a bike a good candidate?
 Is your riding style a factor?
 How about climate?
+Will a lithium battery work in an older motorcycle?
 There are a few considerations to take into account: physical fitment, charging system health, and intended use are the three main things to understand here.

 Let's look at fitment- we will have something for your application.
 This is one of the sticker racks for Pulse IPT stickers.